Top 50 Tips & Tricks

 Learn the maps in Custom mode

-Spend time in Custom mode exploring every corner of each map before jumping into ranked play.
+Spend time in Custom mode exploring every corner of each map before jumping into online matches.

 - 2.